 Rationale: SHADE IS NECESSARY FOR Ppeople are attracted to USE AND ENJOY public areas with shade during large portions of the year in Phoenix FOR THEIR HEALTH, SAFETY, AND WELFARE.
-SECTION 8: That Chapter 5, Section 507 Tab A.II.B.6.
-(Guidelines for Design

-Review - Building Design/Construction - Public Amenities/Environmental

-Protection) is amended to read as follows:
+Amend Chapter 5, Section 507 Tab A.II.B.6 (Guidelines for Design Review - Building Design/Construction - Public Amenities/Environmental Protection) by amending paragraph 6.1 to read as follows:

-6. Public Amenities/Environmental Protection.

-6.1 PUBLIC AND PRIVATE Ppedestrian walkways and gathering areas should be shaded (minimum 50% at maturity) FOR THE HEALTH, SAFETY, AND WELFARE OF PEDESTRIANS AND to encourage use.
+- 6. Public Amenities/Environmental Protection. - 6.1 PUBLIC AND PRIVATE Pedestrian walkways and gathering areas should be shaded (minimum 50% at maturity) FOR THE HEALTH, SAFETY, AND WELFARE OF PEDESTRIANS AND to encourage use.
 (P)